Pabla007/-60_Days_of_code/README.md

 d[48,60] - Revised Architecture & Gates in Lesson 8 and not able to do much because have to complete college assignment and have to submit tomorrow.

 D[49,60] - Skipped today because very much tired but hope you all are doing well.

+D[49,60] - In Lesson 8 completed [8.11-8.13] and help my firend in his project realted to plugin in QGIS.